-Missed appointments are a major problem for healthcare practices, causing hours of lost time and reducing the number of patients you are able to see.
+Missed appointments are a major problem for healthcare practices, causing hours of lost time and reducing the number of patients you can see.
 In England, no-show appointments cost the National Health Service 216 million every year.
 SMS reminders are a useful tool for tackling this issue.
-Text messages are usually read quickly, so they can be used to send last-minute reminders on the day of an appointment, lowering the chance a patient simply forgets.
+Text messages are usually skimmed, so they can be used to send last-minute reminders on the day of an appointment, lowering the chance a patient forgets.

 Texting also makes it easier to manage your schedule.
 By enabling people to rearrange or cancel their appointments by SMS, your schedule can be automatically updated to keep your healthcare team aware of any changes.
-Being able to quickly arrange appointments by text can be vital for reducing your wasted time.
-91% of patients are willing to take last-minute appointments if you are able to respond in time.
+Being able to arrange appointments by text quickly can be vital for reducing your wasted time.
+91% of patients are willing to take last-minute appointments if they can respond in time.

 2. Prescription Reminders